COVID-19 Changes: There are temporary changes to protect people from forced bankruptcy.

 Bankruptcy is complex and can have serious and far-reaching consequences, so it’s important that you have personal, tailored advice before you make any decisions.
 This page contains only general information.
-If you’re considering bankruptcy, call us on 1800 007 007 for a discussion about your personal situation.
+If you’re considering bankruptcy, call a financial counsellor on 1800 007 007 for a discussion about your personal situation.
 Financial counsellors do give free advice (and assistance for some people) if you are considering bankruptcy.

 Essentially, you should only consider bankruptcy once you’ve exhausted all other options for dealing with your debt.
 While it may have a positive impact on your life and provide you with a fresh start financially, it can also have significant negative consequences.

 These include the loss of your home and other assets, making it difficult for you to obtain credit and limiting your employability.
 If you declare bankruptcy, your name will also be listed on a public record, the National Personal Insolvency Index.